ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 This means that this binary logit's results are also 86.5% accurate.

-In addition to the unit testing, the data dashboard's functionality will be evaluated according to the following table to perform user experience (UX) testing:
+In addition to the unit testing, the data dashboard's functionality is evaluated according to the following table to perform user experience (UX) testing:

 Table: Components to Test on Dashboard - UX Testing